Azure-Samples/containerapps-dapralbums/README.md

 code .
 ```

-2. Press `F5` to run in the debugger
+2. In the Run and Debug menu, selected "All services", and Press `Start Debugging (F5)`
 3. In the PORTS window, right click on the endpoint running on port 3000, Open in Browser